Let’s be honest: When it comes to wills, trusts and estates, a lot of people aren’t quite sure what they are — or why they’re even necessary.

 Power of Attorney

 While wills and trusts are documents that primarily plan for after death, durable powers of attorney are documents that are useful during your lifetime.
-These documents are not always included in an estate planning attorney’s services, but Kevin encourages every family to consider designating a person to act on your behalf in case of incapacity or disability.
+These documents are not always included in will or trust estate planning, but Kevin encourages every family to consider designating a person to act on your behalf in case of incapacity or disability.

 Kevin completes two types of powers of attorney: one for non-healthcare issues, and the other exclusively for healthcare planning.
 The healthcare power of attorney is combined with a healthcare directive or a “living will,” which allows you to determine your wishes for end-of-life medical care — for example, whether you would like to be kept alive by machinery when you cannot communicate your wishes.

-As parents, estate planning is one of the most important steps you can take to plan for your family’s future.
+When you’re a parent, planning your wills, trusts and estates is one of the most important steps you can take to plan for your family’s future.
 It is important to work with an experienced estate planning attorney in Kansas City who is familiar with the legal nuances of this process, many of which are income and estate-tax driven.

-Kevin Kenney has years of experience with estate planning in Kansas and Missouri and can provide all of the services you need to achieve the peace of mind your family deserves.
-To learn more about Kevin’s estate planning services in Missouri and Kansas, contact him today to schedule a consultation.
+Kevin Kenney has years of experience with estate planning, wills and trusts in Kansas and Missouri and can provide all of the services you need to achieve the peace of mind your family deserves.
+To learn more about Kevin’s trusts, wills and estate planning services in Missouri and Kansas, contact him today to schedule a consultation.